 In lieu of property taxes, boats must be registered and numbered in Florida.
 A major portion of collections are appropriated annually for boating related programs operated by counties.
 The 1984 Legislature authorized the annual appropriation of \$250,000 from the Motorboat Revolving Trust Fund to the Save the Manatee Trust Fund to be used to protect and recover manatee and other marine mammals.
-Applicants may pay an additional \$2 - \$5 voluntary contribution for manatee and marine protection and an additional \$5 voluntary contribution to the Marine Turtle Protection Trust Fund to be used for turtle protection, research and recovery.
-In 1988, a \$1 surcharge was added to each annual vessel registration for deposit into the State Agency Law Enforcement Radio System Trust Fund for the acquisition and implementation of a state-wide law enforcement radio communications system.
+Applicants may pay an additional \$2 - \$5 voluntary contribution for manatee and marine protection and an additional \$5 voluntary contribution to the Marine Turtle Protection Trust Fund to be used for turtle protection, research, and recovery.
+In 1988, a \$1 surcharge was added to each annual vessel registration for deposit into the State Agency Law Enforcement Radio System Trust Fund for the acquisition and implementation of a statewide law enforcement radio communications system.
 In 1990, all counties, not just those counties with a population of 100,000 or more, were authorized to impose an annual vessel registration fee.
-The fee must be equal to 50% of the applicable state vessel registration fee.
+The fee must be equal to 50 percent of the applicable state vessel registration fee.
 The annual appropriation to the Save the Manatee Trust Fund was changed from a flat "\$250,000" to "equal to" \$1 for each vessel registration in the state.
 An additional 50 cents per vessel registration was authorized for transfer to the Save the Manatee Trust Fund in 1991 and vessel registrations fees were increased by 50 cents.

-Chapter 95-333, L.O.F., transferred vessel registrations from the Department of Environmental Protection to the Department of Highway Safety and Motor Vehicles.
+Chapter 95-333, L.O.F.
+(HB 725), transferred vessel registrations from the Department of Environmental Protection to the Department of Highway Safety and Motor Vehicles.
 Effective July 1, 1996, the vessel registration period was changed from June 1 to the vessel owner's birth month.
-Also, ch.
-95-333, L.O.F., required county tax collectors to remit vessel registration fees to the department within 7 working days following the week the fees are collected.
+The legislation also required county tax collectors to remit vessel registration fees to the department within five working days after the close of the business day the fees are collected.
 The 1996 Legislature terminated the Motorboat Revolving Trust Fund effective July 1, 1996, and provided for the deposit of vessel registration fees into the Marine Resources Conservation Trust Fund.
-Chapter 99-289, L.O.F., changed the Florida Statute references from chapter 327 to chapter 328.
-Chapter 99-248, L.O.F., added a 50 cents fee on every annual vessel registration for deposit into the Highway Safety Operating Trust Fund to cover the cost of the Florida Real Time Vehicle
+Chapter 99-289, L.O.F.
+(HB 589), changed the Florida Statutes references from Chapter 327 to Chapter 328.
+Chapter 99-248, L.O.F.
+(SB 1270), added a 50 cent fee on every annual vessel registration for deposit into the Highway Safety Operating Trust Fund to cover the cost of the Florida Real Time Vehicle Information System.
+The 2000 Legislature authorized the tax collector to distribute the county portion of vessel registration fees directly to the board of county commissioners instead of to the Department of Highway Safety and Motor Vehicles for distribution back to the counties where collected.
+Chapter 2001-196, L.O.F.
+(SB 1956), capped administrative costs for vessel registration at \$1.4 million for deposit into the Highway Safety Operating Trust Fund.
+Chapter 2005-157, L.O.F.
+(HB 955), distributed \$1 of the county portion of the state vessel registration fee to the Marine Resources Conservation Trust Fund to fund grant programs for public launching facilities.